RealHiring/fullstack-take-home/README.md

 ### Frontend

 `course-client` is a React frontend project included for your use.
-We are **not** judging your CSS skills, but we do want to see a user experience that makes some sense.
+We are not judging your CSS skills, but we do want to see an intuitive user experience.

 To setup and start the app run:
 ```